MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 **For multiple app Kiosk**

-  In Windows Configuration Designer, you&#39;ll need to fill out the AssignedAccess/MultiAppAssignedAccessSettings, and upload the xml file you&#39;ll create that defines your kiosk.
+  In Windows Configuration Designer, you'll need to fill out the AssignedAccess/MultiAppAssignedAccessSettings, and upload the xml file you'll create that defines your kiosk.

 You can use a [sample XML](hololens-kiosk-reference.md#kiosk-xml-code-samples).
 You many create multiple Kiosk profiles in one XML file, and assign each to different users/groups.
 Your kiosk configuration will be called a **Profile Id** and have a GUID.
 You will assign that Profile in the configs section by specifying the user type and using the same GUID for the **DefaultProfile Id**.